SaffraP/blog_1/content/post/2020-06-05-project-scope-part-2-of-3.md

 If you're interested in diving into this subject a bit deeper, [**this article**](https://machinelearningmastery.com/supervised-and-unsupervised-machine-learning-algorithms/) explains the difference between supervised, unsupervised, and semi-supervised machine learning algorithms.

 That wraps it up for part 2 of 3!
-In our next post we'll take a look at how to prepare your data for a machine learning algorithm and what some of the constraints are.
+In [**post #3**](../project-scope-part-3-of-3/)  we'll take a look at how to prepare your data for a machine learning algorithm and what some of the constraints are.